Arab citizens of Israel: Discriminatory/racist character

+Extensions and current status quo

+Upon expiration the law was extended for six months in August 2004, and again for four months in February 2005.
+On 8 May 2005, the Israeli ministerial committee for issues of legislation once again amended the Citizenship and Entry into Israel Law, to restrict citizenship and residence in Israel only to Palestinian men over the age of 35, and Palestinian women over the age of 25.

+The law expired in 2021 and about 12,700 Palestinians married to Israeli Arab citizens are able to apply for citizenship but Israel has delayed all family reunification requests, maintaining the status quo.

 Civil rights

 The Israeli Declaration of Independence stated that the State of Israel would ensure complete equality of social and political rights to all its inhabitants irrespective of religion, race or sex, and guaranteed freedom of religion, conscience, language, education and culture.
-While formally equal according to Israeli law, a number of official sources acknowledge that Arab citizens of Israel experience discrimination in many aspects of life.
+While formally equal according to Israeli law, a number of official sources acknowledge that Arab citizens of Israel experience discrimination in multiple aspects of life.
 Israeli High Court Justice (Ret.)
 Theodor Or wrote in The Report by the State Commission of Inquiry into the Events of October 2000:

 The Arab citizens of Israel live in a reality in which they experience discrimination as Arabs.
 This inequality has been documented in a large number of professional surveys and studies, has been confirmed in court judgments and government resolutions, and has also found expression in reports by the state comptroller and in other official documents.
 Although the Jewish majority's awareness of this discrimination is often quite low, it plays a central role in the sensibilities and attitudes of Arab citizens.
 This discrimination is widely accepted, both within the Arab sector and outside it, and by official assessments, as a chief cause of agitation.

 The Or Commission report also states that activities by Islamic organizations may be using religious pretenses to further political aims.
 The commission describes such actions as a factor in 'inflaming' the Muslim population in Israel against the authorities, and cites the al-Sarafand mosque episode, with Muslims' attempts to restore the mosque and Jewish attempts to stop them, as an example of the 'shifting of dynamics' of the relationship between Muslims and the Israeli authorities.

 According to the 2004 U.S. State Department Country Reports on Human Rights Practices for Israel and the Occupied Territories, the Israeli government had done "little to reduce institutional, legal, and societal discrimination against the country's Arab citizens".

 The 2004 U.S. State Department Country Reports on Human Rights Practices notes that: